pakkpl/bpg-canvas/README.md

 Optionaly you can use `on-complete` event - see example app.

 ## Limitations
-Not works with 8 bit images and animations.
+Not works with animations and 8 bits images.

 ## Licence
 The MIT License (MIT)